 How to comply with opt-in regulations for non-business data is something we will cover in a future blog…

 For now, though, let’s think about the key differences between B2B and non-business data.
 This is critical, particularly if your target customers are both businesses and non-businesses.
-The structure of your database file just won’t work if you try to fit both types into the same file as the details will not be the same.
+The structure of your database file just won’t work if you try to fit both types into the same file.
+B2B and B2C details will not be the same.

-However, with non-business data, it is all about the person – title, name, gender, address, date of birth and whatever contact details have been made available such as a mobile number and email address.
+However, with non-business data, it is all about the person – title, name, gender, address, date of birth and whatever contact details have been made available.
+This could be as a mobile number and email address.

-However, the biggest difference between B2B and non-business data is in fact the amount of classification that is possible to focus on your target audience.
+However, the biggest difference between B2B and non-business data is, in fact, the amount of classification that is possible to focus on your target audience.
 While there are of course many times more customers than businesses, we can all be classified precisely in terms of our demographics, location and our propensity to do certain things – our income level, housing attributes, age and family situation all paint a picture about our likelihood to be interested products or services.
-There are also reference files of data such as the Royal Mail PAF file that can be used to verify and cleanse non-business data to a certain level.
+There are also reference files of data such as the Royal Mail PAF file.
+This can be used to verify and cleanse non-business data to a certain level.

-These reference files plus geo-demographic and propensity data offer much more complex information than B2B as an individual can easily be profiled for likes and dislikes.
+These reference files plus geo-demographic and propensity data offer much more complex information than B2B.
+An individual can easily be profiled for likes and dislikes.